plog/prestashop/README.md

 ## Prerequisites

 - Ensure you have Docker and Docker Compose installed on your machine.
-- Download a version of Prestashop
+- Download a version of Prestashop and update the Dockerfile.devel
-- Create necessery folders for Grafana, Loki,...
+- Create necessary folders for Grafana, Loki,...

 ## Setup Instructions